CopernicaMarketingSoftware/Documentation/Mailerq/4.0/spool-directory.md

 ## Config file options

-In the config file there are three options relevant for the spool directory:
+In the config file there are four options relevant for the spool directory:

 ```
 spool-directory:        /path/to/directory